bytedance/byteps/docker/README.md

-###Prebuilt Images
+# Prebuilt Images

 Belows are prebuilt docker images, and their associated source dockerfiles.
+These prebuilt images might not be up-to-date.
+You may need to manually build them to get the latest functionalities of BytePS, using the source dockerfiles.

 | Docker Image Name | Source Dockerfile | Description |
 | --- | --- | --- |